 I am a sociologist and social theorist interested in the long-term and inter-generational impacts of mass violence on affected communities.

 I joined Queen’s University Belfast as a Lecturer in Sociology at the School of Social Science, Education in September 2021.

-I am currently the Editor of Cultural Sociology, and the Review Editor for the International Journal of Politics, Culture and Society.
+I am currently the Co-Editor of Cultural Sociology, and the Review Editor for the International Journal of Politics, Culture and Society.
 I hold a PhD in Sociology (2017) from the University of Cambridge.
 Previously, I was a British Academy Postdoctoral Fellow at the Department of Sociology, University of Cambridge (2017-21) and a Research Fellow in Sociology at Murray Edwards College, University of Cambridge (2018-21).
 I hold a PhD in Sociology (2017) from the University of Cambridge.

 My current project investigates how ‘historical revisionism’ – claims that deny or underplay Japanese wartime atrocities – has become a dominant strand of Japanese right-wing nationalism since the mid-1990s.
 Synthesising perspectives from political sociology, cultural sociology, and memory studies, this project seeks to explain why and how Japanese nationalists disseminate academically discredited historical claims in public discourse.
 Using social network analysis, I have constructed an original database that maps out the organisational ties between right-wing public intellectuals, religious organisations, political parties, and activist groups inside and outside Japan.